12th round of Sino-India military talks on Saturday; India hopes for forward movement | Law-Order

 12th round of Sino-India military talks on Saturday; India hopes for forward movement

-The 12th round of high-level military talks between India and China will take place on Saturday with a focus on achieving some forward movement in the disengagement in the remaining friction points in eastern Ladakh, sources in the military establishment said.
+After a gap of over three and a half months, India and China will hold next round of high-level military talks on Saturday with a focus on making some forward movement in the disengagement process in the remaining friction points in eastern Ladakh, sources in the military establishment said.

 - Country: